 • Hommage à…: Films chosen by a special guest who has contributed to the construction of bridges between different avenues of film production

 • New Territory: Films from countries whose cinema market is not well-known or recognized.
-For 2019: the Caribbean islands.
+In 2021: Rwanda

 • Midnight Screenings: Films for an adult audience (for ages 16 and up).
 Horrific, erotic, disturbing